x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/create-public-folder-mailbox.md

 ## How do you know this worked?

-To verify that you have successfully created the primary public folder mailbox, run the following Shell command:
+To verify that you have successfully created the primary public folder mailbox, run the following command in Exchange Online PowerShell:

 ```
 Get-OrganizationConfig | Format-List RootPublicFolderMailbox